memmett/PyWENO/docs/index.rst

 **News**

+* November 12 2013: Several improvements were made to the non-uniform module.
+These were contributed by Ben Thompson.
 * May 15 2012: Several routines were added for computing reconstructions of derivatives.
 These were contributed by Michael Welter.